wghou/tinyworlds/README.md

 stopgrad is the stopgradient operator (in pytorch, .detach()) that is identity at forward computation time and has zero partial derivatives, and thus constrains the operand to be non-updated constant.

-## Latent Action Model (LAM)
+## Action Tokenizer

-The Latent Action Model allows us to train without labels by learning unsupervised actions between to frames.
+The Action Tokenizer allows us to train without labels by learning unsupervised actions between to frames.
 We can then condition the dynamics on action without needing action labels for data

-The LAM Encoder takes in a sequence of frames $(x_1...x_t+1)$, and outputs a corresponding set of continuous latent actions between the frames $(a_1...a_t)$, where a_1 is the action taken between x_1 and x_2.
+The LAM Encoder takes in a sequence of frames $(x_1...x_t+1)$, and outputs a corresponding set of continuous action latent vectors between the frames $(a_1...a_t)$, where a_1 is the action taken between x_1 and x_2.

-The LAM Decoder takes in all previous frames $(x_1...x_t)$ and latent actions $(x_1...x_t)$ as input and predicts the next frame $x_{t + 1}$.
+To create the discrete action codebook, we again use an FSQ objective to bound and bin the continuous action latent vectors outtputed by the encoder into one of |codebook size| cubes which represent our codebook.

-To create the discrete bottleneck that becomes our action vocabulary, we again use an FSQ objective to limit number of predicted actions to small discrete set of codes that is the number of actions we want to be able to take.
+The LAM Decoder takes in all previous frames $(x_1...x_t)$ and quantized action latent vectors $(x_1...x_t)$ as input and predicts the next frame $x_{t + 1}$.

-Since the decoder only has access to frame history and the latent action, $a_t$ should encode most meaningful change between the past frame and the future frame for decoder to successfully reconstruct future frame.
+Since the decoder only has access to frame history and the action token, $a_t$ should encode most meaningful change between the past frame and the future frame for decoder to successfully reconstruct future frame.

-Decoder gives training signal but is abandoned at inference time and replaced with user action
+At inference time, we only use the learned cubes (latents) which correspond to action indices that the user can output.
+These actions should each end up corresponding to a semantically meaningful condition for next frame prediction.

 # Dynamics Model

-At a high level, we want that at timestep $t \in [1, T]$, the dynamics model takes in tokenized video and latent action sequences from t=0 (defined as context-length frames old) up to $t - 1$ and predict next frame tokens $z_t$.
+At a high level, we want that at timestep $t \in [1, T]$, the dynamics model takes in tokenized video and action sequences from t=0 (defined as context-length frames old) up to $t - 1$ and predict next frame tokens $z_t$.

-To get the action conditioning sequences, we run inference with the latent action model.
+To get the action conditioning sequences, we run inference with the action tokenizer.

-We condition on latent action sequences with Feature-wise Linear Modulation: conditioning is projected to gamma and beta, then we replace layernorm/RMSNorm in the transformer with layernorm(x) * gamma + (1 + beta)
+We condition on action token sequences with Feature-wise Linear Modulation: the action latent vectors are projected to gamma and beta, then we replace layernorm/RMSNorm in the transformer with layernorm(x) * gamma + (1 + beta)

 We base the image prediction on MaskGIT.
 We randomly mask input tokens at train time according to bernoulli distribution with masking rate sampled uniformly from 0.5 to 1, and our goal is to predict the masked tokens.